 TGbc Editor: please make changes to this clause as shown below:

-[#1]The UL eBCS frame is transmitted by an eBCS non-AP STA carrying data intended for a remote destination identified in the frame.
+[#1]The UL eBCS frame is transmitted by an eBCS non-AP STA and carries higher layer payload intended for the destination identified within the frame.

-The format of UL eBCS frame Action field is shown in Figure 9-bc24 (UL eBCS frame Action field format).
+The format of UL eBCS frame Action field is defined in Figure 9-bc24 (UL eBCS frame Action field format).

 Octets: 1 1 1 variable 2 variable 0 or 2 0 or variable